An upsetting lack of upsets, some more Mahomes magic and a big statement from Mr Irrelevant highlight Week 14 of the 2022 NFL season.

 Ravens 16 - 14 Steelers

-Baltimore may have snapped their four-game losing streak, but with Tyler Huntley now sidelined along with Lamar Jackson, they could be back in the losing column next week.
+Baltimore may have snapped their four-game losing streak, but with Tyler Huntley now sidelined along with Lamar Jackson, they'll be back in the losing column in no time.

 I trusted Huntley to keep the Ravens from drowning, but undrafted rookie Anthony Brown is a completely different story.
-Gus Edwards, JK Dobbins and the defense will all need to step up to keep playoff hopes alive in Baltimore.
+Gus Edwards, JK Dobbins and the defense as a whole, will need to step up to keep playoff hopes alive in Baltimore.

-Meanwhile, Pittsburgh's hopes of doing anything may be dead in the water with Kenny Pickett now in concussion protocol.
+Meanwhile, Pittsburgh's plan to run a successful campaign may be dead in the water with Kenny Pickett now in concussion protocol.

-Mitch Trubisky replaced the injured Pickett, only to throw three interceptions in the matchup and hand Baltimore the win...
+Mitch Trubisky replaced the injured Pickett, only to throw three interceptions in the matchup and hand the Raven's a win...
 Good luck to Mike Tomlin is all I can say.

 3 INTs now for Mitchell Trubisky - This one goes to Marcus Williams pic.twitter.com/eamBrxvoia— Dov Kleiman (@NFL_DovKleiman) December 11, 2022